 When it comes to enterprise application integration, there’s generally two different points of view when it comes to the approach.
 While some businesses choose to build their own CRM and ERP sync through careful coding software development, the emergence of the ERP software integration platform has begun to make the necessity for that type of solution redundant.
 While some businesses think that developing and coding their own solution may be cheaper, faster or more secure, that’s usually not going to be the case.
 Here’s a few reasons why you should consider a pre-built ERP software integration platform first.

 A house-built, custom coded ERP and CRM integration may seem to be the comfortable route for your development team, and they may assert that they are able to do it.
-However true that may be, creating your own customized integration, from scratch, will inevitably take a decent significant amount of time.
+However true that may be, creating your own customized integration from scratch will inevitably take a significant amount of time.
 To complete the project, they’ll have to delve into APIs for all of your different enterprise applications and build out every different sync field, direction and time.
-With a software integration platform, also known as an Integration Platform as a Service (IPaas), that work has already been mostly completed when the IPaaS vendor built the product.
+With a software integration platform, also known as an Integration Platform as a Service (IPaas), that work has already been pretty much completed once the IPaaS vendor has built the product.
 The coding structure is already there for you to build around—you simply need to align the product to your desired sync schedule and integration directions.
-Yes, your IT team says they can complete a coded integration, but wouldn’t you rather save them time so they can redirect to more innovation or mission-critical projects?
+Yes, your IT team says they can complete a coded integration, but wouldn’t you rather save them time so they can redirect their efforts to more innovation or mission-critical projects?

 An ERP Software Integration Platform is Adaptive